18 Vegetables to Direct Sow in May

 10. Green Beans:

-• Choose a sunny location with fertile, well-drained soil and sow seeds directly into the ground, spacing them according to the variety’s instructions.
+-Choose a sunny location with fertile, well-drained soil and sow seeds directly into the ground, spacing them accordingly.

 • Growing difficulty: Easy